Ask The Food Geek

 Instructions

-• Chop the onions, mince the garlic, and shred the chicken.
-Zest the oranges, then squeeze juice from them into a liquid measuring cup.
-If you have more or less than 1 cup, that is fine.
-Chop the olives.
+• Chop the onions, mince the garlic, chop the olives, and shred the chicken.
+Zest the oranges, then squeeze juice.

 • Heat olive oil in a dutch oven or large soup pot.
 Add the onions and cook until soft (7-10 minutes).
 Add garlic and oregano and cook for 1-2 minutes until fragrant.

-• Add crushed tomatoes, chickpeas, broth, bay leaves, a tiny bit of salt and pepper.
+• Add crushed tomatoes, chickpeas, olives, broth, half the zest from 1 orange, and bay leaves.
 Bring to a boil and then simmer for 15 minutes.
 While this simmers, make the couscous.

-• Bring the olive oil, 1.25 cups of liquid (a combo of orange juice and chicken broth), zest and salt to a boil.
+• Bring the olive oil and chicken broth to a boil.

 • Add cinnamon to liquid and stir it in.
 Then add couscous and raisins.
 Stir, remove from heat and let the couscous absorb the liquid for 5 minutes.

 • Taste for seasonings, adjust as needed.
+Add in the chicken.
 Test chickpeas and continue to cook until they are to your desired softness.
 This might take another 5-10 minutes.

-• When chickpeas are ready, or almost ready, add in chicken and olives.
+• When chickpeas are ready, or almost ready, add in chicken.
 Simmer until they are warm.
+Stir in any remaining orange zest and orange juice.

-• Place some couscous in a bowl.
+• Place some couscous in a bowl or on a plate.
 Add stew.
-Add more olives and raisins if you want 🙂
+Add more olives and raisins if you want!

 Notes